akretion/docky/doc/manual/introduction.rst

 Use as a simple Odoo project repository managed by Anybox recipe (without using Docker)

-You can clone a voodoo branch to start your project as simple convenience repo for your project.
+You can clone a docky branch to start your project as simple convenience repo for your project.
 With the buildout.cfg file you can pin exactly your shared branches dependencies.
 You also keep the project specific modules under revision control in the modules folder.

 For further details, please simply refer to `Anybox recipe documentation <http://docs.anybox.fr/anybox.recipe.openerp/trunk>`_